youknowone/FoundationExtension/README.md

 ## plist dictionary decode from HTTP post request
 Foundation
-  * Meh... (get data from NSURLRequest, and from NSData.. huh?)
+  * Get data from NSURLRequest.
+Ehh.. so what can I do now?
+(Use NSPropertyListSerialization)

 FoundationExtension